 Viewpoint 329 as Part of Andy Warhol’s Larger Body of Work

-While many of Warhol’s colorful prints are accented with color blocks that are applied uniformly or diagonally, Viewpoint differs.
-The colors are applied in columns, breaking up the image into four vertical sections.
-Another screenprint that is similar to this style of color blocking is Warhol’s screenprint of Jean Cocteau that was created around the same time.
-Rather than break up the image into vertical color blocks, Warhol applies horizontal lines of color.
+Many of Warhol’s colorful prints are accented with color blocks applied uniformly or diagonally.
+In Viewpoint 329, however, the colors are applied in columns, breaking up the image into four vertical sections.
+Another screen print that is similar to this style of color blocking is Jean Cocteau 329A, which was created around the same time.
+Rather than breaking up the image into vertical color blocks, Warhol applies horizontal lines of color.
 These two images are some of the only ones characterized by this type of color illustration by Warhol.